 Several human and animal studies strongly suggest that exercise induces neurogenesis (i.e., the production of new brain neurons and synaptic connections), protects your brain against strokes, and helps you to preserve your memories to avoid having those senior moments.1,2,3

 Exercise promotes the production of brain derived neurotropic factor (BDNF), lactic acid , which fuels your muscles and brain (it increases norepinephrine), and other nerve growth factors.
-It also helps to raise the circulating levels of proteins like FNDC5, which acts to preserve brain health, and helps to stimulate angiogenesis (i.e., the formation of new blood vessels that help to improve cerebral blood flow) so it will help to repair damaged brain cells.4 Many of these effects have been demonstrated in people with Parkinson’s disease and Multiple Sclerosis (I give much credit to my personal training & exercise regimen for my full mobility & good health).5, 6
+It also helps to raise the circulating levels of proteins like FNDC5 as well as many other myokines, which act to preserve brain health, reduce systemic inflammation and help to stimulate angiogenesis (i.e., the formation of new blood vessels that help to improve cerebral blood flow) so it will help to repair damaged brain cells.4 Many of these effects have been demonstrated in people with Parkinson’s disease and Multiple Sclerosis (I give much credit to my personal training & exercise regimen for my full mobility & good health).5, 6

 So if you’re concerned about preserving your brain health and want to avoid having those regrettable senior moments, it is important that you exercise regularly.
 Although the research suggests that more vigorous exercise like sprinting or H.I.I.T. training seems to lead to greater benefits, simply walking briskly 3-4 times a week for 30 minutes will help you to build a better brain.